 Hu Jinye (1928, Yongkang, Zhejiang Province) graduated in 1952 from the Art Department of the Huadong (East China) Military Academy.
 In 1962, he entered the Jiangsu Chinese Painting Academy.
-He now works for the Art Creation Office of the Political Department of the Nanjing Military Region.
+He later worked for the Art Creation Office of the Political Department of the Nanjing Military Region.

 Hu tried his hand at a wide variety of genres: propaganda art, comic strips, oil painting, blockprints and New Year pictures.
 From the 1960s onward, he decided to concentrate on portraits in the traditional style.